Near-inertial waves enhance vertical transport at ocean fronts: Results

-When the two velocity vectors are in opposite phases, either directed toward each other or away from each other, the resulting convergence or divergence drives vertical motion within the evolving front.
-Convergence, where the vectors are directed inward, promotes subduction, while divergence, with the vectors directed outward, favors obduction.\\
+The vortical component of the flow field is traditionally considered as comprised of the meso- and submeso-scale currents, but not the waves.
+However, we find that the vorticity of the flow field is strongly enhanced and modulated by NIWs (Fig.~\ref{f3}a-c), and the cyclonic relative vorticity can locally attain values significantly larger than $f$, particularly in the cases F+WW and F+SW.
+Concurrently, waves also increase the convergence (Fig.~\ref{f3}d-f) and vertical velocities (Fig.~\ref{f1}d-f).
+This can be explained as follows.

-In what follows, we focus on the strong-wave simulation and track the evolution of the front over one inertial period.
-As a case study, we illustrate how convergence and divergence emerge and emphasize their role in driving tracer subduction at distinct times within an inertial period.\\
+The relative vorticity of the flow modifies the effective NIW frequency as $f_{eff}=f+\zeta/2$.
+As a result, the flow's vorticity gradient results in regionally different values of $f_{eff}$.
+This induces a phase difference between NIWs across different regions of the flow, leading to convergence and divergence where vorticity gradients are large.
+Typically, fronts are associated with strong along-front currents, which give rise to a cross-front gradient in relative vorticity with cyclonic relative vorticity on the denser side and anticyclonic relative vorticity on the lighter side of the front.
+Hence, the effective NIW frequency differs on either side of a front, and the resulting phase difference leads to periodic, wave-driven convergence and divergence at the front (Fig.~\ref{f6}).
+When the two velocity vectors are in opposite phases, either directed toward or away from each other, the resulting convergence or divergence drives vertical motion within the evolving front.
+Convergence, where the vectors are directed inward, promotes subduction, while divergence, with the vectors directed outward, favors obduction (Fig.~\ref{f6}c,f).